li007205/portfolio/README.md

 https://github.com/li007205/creaturebattle.git <br>
 This project is a game simliar to a pokemon-esque style that helps kids learn about sustainability through questions.
 ### paragraph
 I chose this project because I could build game about sustainability that could children about it.
 I wasn't sure how well I could program a game and it was interesting to put what I learned from 230 into it.
+This is where I was working mostly the logic of game and how damage will be calculated.
+I had to change how the list of questions and answers had to read through a file.
+It was probably the most fun I've had and learned the most by applying the knowledge to game with the idea of teaching children about sustainability.

 ## Ancient Rome History
 https://github.com/li007205/li007205-Assignment-1-webdev.git <br>
 A basic webpage of Ancient Rome and its histories.
 ### paragraph
 I chose this project because it was the first web page I created and ran.
 Creating a web page was something I wasn't sure about and how I could approach about it.
+It was small enough project that I wouldn't get overwhelmed trying to make a web page.
+I was able to see how much work has to be done even on a simple web page.
+There is a lot to learn from working on web development.